 Below is an example of a running balance amount.

 Running Balance – Benefits

 There are many benefits of maintaining accounts on running balance.
 It is extremely relevant for checking accounts.
-For a business, it is essential to know the balance of their account after every transaction.
-It helps the company to schedule payments.
-Also, it assists companies to comply with the balance requirements and avoid any penalty.
+For a business, it is essential to know its account balance after every transaction.
+It helps the company schedule payments.
+Also, it assists companies in complying with the balance requirements and avoiding any penalties.

-For a credit card, having a checking account helps to verify the transactions with the actual payments made.
-Also, it provides the cardholder with information on the amount due, or how much credit he or she has before the limit is hit.
+For a credit card, having a checking account helps verify the transactions with the actual payments made.
+Also, it provides the cardholder with information on the amount due or how much credit they have before the limit is hit.

-Maintaining an RB account of customers helps a business to know the amount due at any given time.
-It means, whenever a customer wants to make a payment, there is no wastage of time in calculating the unpaid amount.
-Moreover, it also minimizes the chances of casting errors as the balance amount if available after each transaction.
+Maintaining an RB account of customers helps a business know the amount due at any given time.
+It means that whenever a customer wants to make a payment, there is no wastage of time in calculating the unpaid amount.
+Moreover, it also minimizes the chances of casting errors as the balance amount is available after each transaction.

 You can easily maintain a running balance account yourself.
-It would allow you to track your expenses, as well as verify accuracy by comparing it with the third-party records.
+It would allow you to track your expenses and verify accuracy by comparing them with third-party records.
 To accurately maintain such an account, you need to take care of a few things: